BREAST LIFT SURGERY

 Overly large nipple size can be fairly easily addressed with a breast lift.*

 If there is an element of volume loss particularly in the upper pole then the addition of a breast implant at the time of the breast lift is often an ideal option.

 The major risk of breast lift and reduction is related to the blood and nerve supply to the tissues.
 This procedure is performed very gently with all attempts to avoid compromising the tissues; however, there is a risk of poor healing with possible tissue loss of skin areas that might require further corrective surgery.* This is particularly true in smokers and we will not offer this procedure to you if you are smoking or haven’t stopped for at least 3 weeks.

 Visible scars are unavoidable with the majority of breast lifts and will be highly dependent on your individual healing tendency.
 In most cases the results are truly excellent but some individuals may be highly prone to widening or thickening of a scar that might then warrant further treatment.
 Pigmentation problems, particularly darkening of the incision is occasionally seen-particularly if you are darker complected or of Mediterranean or Asian descent.* This generally will improve or resolve with minor treatment.

 Some asymmetry as noted above is normal and unavoidable; however, more significant asymmetry would rarely occur requiring correction.*

 Infection is a very rare but potentially serious complication that often requires further surgery and drainage.
-I f there is an implant this would have to be removed and later replaced.
+Any implant would have to be removed and later replaced.*